Superhuman (Chris Brown song)

-"Superhuman" is the second single released by Chris Brown from the album Exclusive: The Forever Edition, and the sixth and final single overall off Exclusive.
-The song features Keri Hilson.
+"Superhuman" is the second single released by American singer Chris Brown from the re-issue Exclusive: The Forever Edition, and the sixth and final single overall off his second studio album Exclusive.
+The song is a duet with R&B singer Keri Hilson.
+The song is certified Platinum in Australia, and Gold in the US and New Zealand.

+Composition

+"Superhuman" is an R&B and pop power ballad, with lyrics about romantic love bettering a couple's personal perception of themselves and life.

 Music video

-Erik White directed the music video, which was filmed in Charlotte, North Carolina.
-It was Brown's seventh video directed by White and was shot back-to-back with Ludacris' "What Them Girls Like" and "Dreamer".
+The song's music video was directed by Erik White, and filmed in Charlotte, North Carolina.
+The video was released on October 15, 2008.
+"Superhuman" was Brown's seventh video directed by White and was shot back-to-back with Ludacris' "What Them Girls Like" and "Dreamer".

+Critical reception

+Bill Lamb of Digital Spy said that the song is "sumptuous, dramatic and charged with emotion", complimenting the duo's "silky-smooth" vocal chemistry.
+That Grape Juice praised the duo's performance as well, stating that on "Superhuman" they're "meshing surprisingly well".

 Chart performance

-Despite not being officially released, the song debuted at number 40 on the New Zealand RIANZ Singles Chart and peaked at number 15, becoming the album's sixth top 20 hit in New Zealand.
+Despite initially not being officially released as a single, "Superhuman" debuted at number 40 on the New Zealand RIANZ Singles Chart and peaked at number 15, becoming the album's sixth top 20 hit in New Zealand.
 The song was certified Gold after seventeen weeks selling over 7,500 copies.
-It also debuted at number 33 in Ireland and number 40 on the UK Singles Chart due to strong downloads following the premiere of the music video.
+It also debuted at number 33 in Ireland and number 40 on the UK Singles Chart following the premiere of the music video.
 The song has reached number 32 on the UK Singles Chart, and was physically released in the UK on November 24, 2008.
-It has also become Brown's 6th Top 20 hit in Ireland, peaking at number 15 on the Irish Singles Chart.
+"Superhuman" has also become Brown's 6th Top 20 hit in Ireland, peaking at number 15 on the Irish Singles Chart.
 It debuted, the first week on the Australian Singles Chart on November 3, 2008, at number 36, and has peaked at number 30.
 The single peaked at number 109 in the United States, becoming his first single to miss the Billboard Hot 100.